 When it comes to users rating or reviewing your mobile app in app markets, they typically aren’t too shy about problems.
 The threshold to get in and write some bad feedback about not well-behaving/not-working app is pretty much nonexistent – and quite many users do that.
 Mobile apps are becoming so crucial part of people’s lives that they will share their love or hate about these.
 And feedback, even written on motional state, will get in front of hundreds of millions of users.
 But are those ratings the top thing to focus?
 Not really, but something else actually matters the most…

-We’ve been discussing about the new Agile process that can help organizations producing better mobile apps for users and the infrastructural/architectural aspects that needs to be considered in the development process.
-To build efficiently and create those features that drive your app usage up and forward, plus provides a great user experience, testing in continuous manner is typically in the epicenter of the process.
+We’ve been discussing the new Agile process that can help organizations producing better mobile apps for users and the infrastructural/architectural aspects that needs to be considered in the development process.
+To build efficiently and create those features that drive your app usage up and forward, plus provides a great user experience, testing in a continuous manner is typically in the epicenter of the process.

 First, some facts: Things that get done manually are never agile.
 Testing the mobile app manually an exception.
 Humans are error-prone and each and every manual session with your mobile device is different (regardless of what you think or say).
-Only test script can do that repetitive process the same way, again and again.
-In addition, manual testing can be the no. 1 factor to slow down your development and the root cause to delay release of your app.
+The only test script can do that repetitive process the same way, again and again.
+In addition, manual testing can be the no. 1 factor to slow down your development and the root cause to delay the release of your app.

 The solution for faster iterations and instant error reporting resulting as a better app quality comes through Agile testing, test automation and efficient use of continuous integration.
 And not to burden devs too much, they should always focus on developing new features, doing enhancements and – of course – fixing those bugs.
-The way to identify those bugs varies and in this blog we’ll take a look the Agile testing way in mobile context.
+The way to identify those bugs varies and in this blog, we’ll take a look the Agile testing way in mobile context.

 How do you define the success of an app?